ebikatsudon/VTubeStudio/MacOS-Background-Hotkeys.md

 VTube Studio supports hotkey activation on macOS even when the VTube Studio window is not in focus.
+However, this requires VTube Studio to read keyboard input in the background which isn't usually allowed for security reasons.

-For this to work, you'll have to grant VTube Studio the "accessibility" permission on macOS.
+So, for this to work, you'll have to grant VTube Studio the "accessibility" permission on macOS.

 If this permission isn't granted, VTube Studio will show a warning popup and ask you to grant it, which will take you right to the macOS settings page.
 You can also grant it manually like this: